socketry/falcon/README.md

 [async-http] has been designed carefully to minimize IO related garbage.
 This avoids large per-request memory allocations or disk usage, provided that you use streaming IO.

-## Business Support
+## Priority Business Support

 Falcon can be an important part of your business or project, both improving performance and saving money.
-As such, paid business support is available to make every project a success.
+As such, priority business support is available to make every project a success.
 The agreement will give you:

 - Better software by funding development and testing.
 - Access to "Stretch" goals as outlined below.